Home » Frequently Asked Questions

 V5-Aggregate

-• Provide all documents in V4-Custom and Tax Return Transcript
+• Provide all documents in V1 and V4

 Note: If the student has not filed the 2020 Tax Return, he/she needs to provide documentation from the IRS that indicates that 2020 IRS income tax return was not filed with the IRS.